 Review

+Sure, this prenatal vitamin is exceedingly simple and not a complete package when it comes to fulfilling all of your vitamin and nutrient needs during pregnancy.
 But it does bring its A-game when it comes to fish oil at a shockingly low price per dose, making it one of the best prenatal vitamins with DHA and omega-3.
+If you need a prenatal supplement to complement your preferred multivitamin that doesnโt contain any DHA, look no further.

-You’ll find it extremely easy to swallow two tiny soft gels each day, and you’ll have double the DHA and two-thirds the vitamin D recommended by doctors during pregnancy (your general multivitamin will likely cover the rest of your vitamin D).
+Youโll find it extremely easy to swallow two tiny soft gels each day, and youโll have double the DHA and two-thirds the vitamin D recommended by doctors during pregnancy (your general multivitamin will likely cover the rest of your vitamin D).
+If youโre worried about the high concentration of fish oil in these little capsules, thereโs no need โ they are, in fact, naturally strawberry flavored to cover up the smell (and more importantly, the taste).

-Just like Smarty Pants, they claim to be third-party tested without actually saying who’s doing it – just that certificates can be provided upon request.
+This is one of the highest doses of DHA I found in any prenatal supplement, and thatโs a good thing.
+Just like Smarty Pants, they claim to be third-party tested without actually saying whoโs doing it โ just that certificates can be provided upon request.
+But if it eases your mind, this is the โofficialโ omega-3 supplement of the American Pregnancy Association!

 Best Prenatal Vitamins with Natural Folate (Not Folic Acid)